dynaconf/dynaconf/docs/merging.md

 password = 9999
 ```

-So with above the values will be:
+So with the above eg, the values will be:

 ```python
 settings.COLORS == ["pink"]